Mali: Music

 Malian musical traditions are derived from the griots, who are known as "Keepers of Memories".
 Malian music is diverse and has several different genres.
-Some famous Malian influences in music are kora virtuoso musician Toumani Diabaté, the ngoni with Bassekou Kouyate the virtuoso of the electric jeli ngoni, the late roots and blues guitarist Ali Farka Touré, the Tuareg band Tinariwen, Khaira Arby, and several Afro-pop artists such as Salif Keita, the duo Amadou et Mariam, Oumou Sangare, Fatoumata Diawara, Rokia Traore, and Habib Koité.
-Dance also plays a large role in Malian culture.
-Dance parties are common events among friends, and traditional mask dances are performed at ceremonial events.
+Some influences are kora virtuoso musician Toumani Diabaté, the ngoni with Bassekou Kouyate the virtuoso of the electric jeli ngoni, the late roots and blues guitarist Ali Farka Touré, the Tuareg band Tinariwen, Khaira Arby, and several Afro-pop artists such as Salif Keita, the duo Amadou et Mariam, Oumou Sangare, Fatoumata Diawara, Rokia Traore, and Habib Koité.
+Dance also plays a large role; parties are common events among friends, and traditional mask dances are performed at ceremonial events.